 Worried about your child getting cavities?
-Dental sealants from Dr. Derek Boyes may be the best way to protect your child’s teeth from decay.
+Dental sealants may be the best way to protect your child’s teeth from decay.

 42% of kids between the ages of 2-11 have at least one cavity in a baby tooth, and 21% of kids between the ages of 6-11 have had at least one cavity in an adult tooth.